gigasquid/gigasquid.github.io/source/_posts/2014-10-31-notes-and-tips-on-working-from-home.markdown

 routine.
 Since we do a lot of pair programming at work, we all generally keep the same hours.
 Being a distributed team over North America, this means I start work at around 10am EST.  I have found that having a routine a sticking to it helps structure my day.
-I usually hack for a bit on personal stuff in the morning until it is time for work.
+I get up, get dressed, eat breakfast, just like I was going to work.
+Then, I usually hack for a bit on personal stuff in the morning until it is time for work.
 Then at lunch, I go for a run or work out.
 Finally, and most importantly, in the evening, I leave the computer behind and devote time to family.

 ### Don't Forget to Visit with Other Humans
 The downside of working from home is that it is very easy to _not_